Our grading system explained

 - Expedition Grade

 Rajasthan is synonymous with all that is grand and most impressive in Indian architecture and history.
 Formidable Meherangarh fort at Jodphur, the floating palace of Udaipur and the dusky pink city of Jaipur being the most notable examples or its regal Rajput heritage.
 Whilst the incomparable Taj Mahal is also only a short journey away in neighbouring Uttar Pradesh.
 But, as India’s largest state, Rajasthan has so much more to offer.
 The dramatic landscapes of the Thar desert and the picturesque Aravalli Hills combine with wonderful nature reserves, alive with myriad exotic birds, to provide a collage of contrasts that make Rajasthan the perfect touring destination.
-We offer two tours to scintilate your senses - First Class Rajasthan which stays in stylish heritage accommodation throughout and also our Rajasthan & Kashmir Explorer venturing to Srinagar in Kashmir where there are wonderful Moghul gardens to discover and relaxing backwaters to cruise.
+We offer two tours to scintilate your senses - Rajasthan in Style” which stays in stylish heritage accommodation throughout and also our Rajasthan & Kashmir Explorer venturing to Srinagar in Kashmir where there are wonderful Moghul gardens to discover and relaxing backwaters to cruise.

 For those seeking a more active holiday, the Himalayan foothills of Himachal Pradesh offer excellent opportunities for gentle day walks amidst splendid mountain scenery and the faded grandeur of colonial hill stations such as Shimla and Dharamsala.
 Combined with a flight to Amritsar to see the glittering Golden Temple our Gentle Walking, Indian Hill Stations & the Golden Temple holiday is the very best way to discover this delightful region.